BenMorganIO/condo/README.md

 # Condo Method with a struct supplied
 Repo.all(Product, prefix: Condo.prefix(store))

-# Or pass in a binary or integer without the struct needed
+# Or pass in a binary, atom, or integer without the struct needed
 Repo.all(Product, prefix: Condo.prefix(store.id))
 Repo.all(Product, prefix: Condo.prefix(store.uuid))
 Repo.all(Product, prefix: Condo.prefix(:north_america))